Kingston upon Hull: Sport

 The city hosted The British Open Squash Championships at the KC Stadium in 2013 and 2014, before moving to the adjacent Airco Arena in 2015, as part of a three-year deal.

 Swimming is hosted at Beverley Road Baths, Woodford Leisure Centre, the Ennerdale Centre, and Albert Avenue Baths.
 Albert Avenue pools were established in 1933, with an outdoor pool which shut to swimmers in 1995, but has been used for canoe training.
-A major refurbishment to upgrade the complex and return outdoor swimming was announced in 2021.
-Included are a fitness studio, gym and general upgrades.
+A major refurbishment to upgrade the complex and return outdoor swimming was announced in 2021, this included a fitness studio, gym and general upgrades.
+The £10.5 million refurbished facilities opened in August 2023.